Legal Malpractice Attorney in Denver, CO

-If your attorney drastically reduces the valuation of your case without a clear reason, there may be cause for being suspicious of the attorney’s motives.
-Many cases where the attorney has “overlooked” a critical detail are settled quickly before the client is allowed to learn of the attorney’s negligence.
-If you feel you may have a legal malpractice claim against your present attorney, you may wish to pursue a claim even before the underlying litigation, the case the negligent attorney is or was handling) is concluded.
+If your attorney drastically reduces the valuation of your case without an apparent reason, there may be cause for being suspicious of the attorney’s motives.
+Many instances in which the attorney has “overlooked” a critical detail are settled quickly before the client is allowed to learn of the attorney’s negligence.
+If you feel you may have a legal malpractice claim against your present attorney, you may wish to pursue a claim even before the underlying litigation (or the case the negligent attorney is or was handling) is concluded.
 If your lawyer is negligent in their representation of you as a client, has breached a fiduciary duty, or breached a contract, then you may have a legal malpractice claim against the lawyer.

-How This Works
+How The Process Works

 A careful case review will be performed by your lawyer to assess the strengths and weaknesses of your case.
 Then the conclusions of this review are presented to you in a thorough, understandable manner.